 - After creating an account and logging in, go to the Dashboard.
 Here you will get details such as Cloud name, API key, API Secret, and Environment variable.

 These details will be required when we set up our extension, so make a note of these.
 Now, let's move ahead and set up our extension.

 Add the Cloudinary Custom Field Extension to your Stack

-To add this extension to your stack, perform the following steps:
+To add this extension to your stack, log in to your Contentstack account and perform the following steps:

 - In the Select Extension Type window, select Custom Field.